mapq/Template-System-in-PHP/documentation.md

 * add <% usedata {file} %>
 	* reads file, determines type, and generates output

+* add support for markdown, either as part of data or as separate file

+		<% markdown filename %>

+* create new functions that allows both file and variables, for example:

+		gen_template("template", "inputfile", $variables);

 * integrate with Apache via url rewrite, dispatch supports different url syntax /template